 The Three Rune Layout

-Randomly select three runes from your rune bag and place them on the table in front of you.
+Mix the Runes and then randomly select three stones from your rune bag and place them on the table in front of you.

 Rune one should be on the right, rune two in the middle and rune three on the left hand side (so they should be in the order 3, 2, 1).

-Rune 2, in the middle, represents a challenge.
+Rune 2 (Verdandi), in the middle, represents a challenge.

-Rune 3 represents a possible course of action that could be taken.
+Rune 3 (Skuld) represents a possible course of action that could be taken.